dev-scripts/prakashbhandari.com.np/content/posts/how-to-send-slack-notification-with-laravel.md

 Laravel documentation on how to create notification https://laravel.com/docs/10.x/notifications

-Laravel notification can be used for many different purpose as for example, sending SMS, Email etc.
+Laravel notification can be used for many purpose as for example, sending SMS, Email etc.

-In this post, I will discuss on how to send the notification or alert message to slack via slack webhook url.
+In this post, I will discuss on how to send the notification or alert message to slack via Slack webhook url.

 # 1. Install slack notification Channel
 To integrate Slack notification in Laravel, you need to install the `laravel/slack-notification-channel` package.

 You can simply run this command to install laravel package in your project:

 `composer require laravel/slack-notification-channel`

 GitHub : https://github.com/laravel/slack-notification-channel